 We present high-resolution surface elevation observations to investigate the spatial and temporal evolution of PIG.
 The following sections describe data sources and relevant processing methodology.

-2.1 Elevation data
+130 2.1 Elevation data

-130 We use surface elevation data from a number of sources, including DEMs from satellite stereo imagery, satellite altimetry and airborne altimetry.
+We use elevation data from a number of sources, including stereogrammetric DEMs and satellite and airborne altimeters.

 2.1.1 WorldView/GeoEye stereo DEMs